Nikki & Swami Farm the Living Soil

 Nikki Lastreto (07:41):

-not, not for me, I think.
-Okay.
+Not for me, I think.
 There was some water involved, but I took a Greyhound bus across America.
 I took a Russian boat across to England.
-And then from there it was all Overland on buses and trains and chucks.
+And then from there it was all overland on buses and trains and chucks.

 Swami Chaitania (07:56):

-So you’re in the black sea on a Russian ship there?
-No,
+But I thought you were in the Black Sea on a Russian ship there?
+No?